 How I can incorporate these qualities/activities into my job?

+1.

+2.

+3.

+4.

+5.

-GET YOUR COMPANY'S SUPPORT TO MEET YOUR PERSONAL AND PROFESSIONAL GOALS
+GET YOUR COMPANY'S SUPPORT

+TO MEET YOUR PERSONAL AND PROFESSIONAL GOALS

-Many companies will reimburse you either partially or in full for continuing your education.
-You'll gain more personal satisfaction from this and then can increase your positive attitude toward your job.
-If your company doesn't offer this, suggest it to them.
-Or look for seminar and classes on your own.
+gair ny companies will reimburse you either partially or in full for continuing your education.
+You'll a more personal satisfaction from this and then can increase your positive attitude toward your If your company doesn't offer this, suggest it to them.
+Or look for seminar and classes on your in.

-What classes/seminars can I take to expand my mind and improve my professional career?
+at classes/seminars can I take to expand my mind and improve my

+• fessional career?

+5